There are many great reasons to choose Cambridge for Medicine:

 At Caius, we’ll provide you with a comprehensive scientific and clinical training that will allow you to become a responsible, compassionate and highly skilled doctor.
 So, what do we look for from you, and how do we find it?
 We’re after intelligence and imagination, a breadth and flexibility of outlook, but above all intellectual curiosity and a passion for science itself.
 We consider your UCAS reference and personal statement, the detailed breakdown of your academic record so far, your performance in the Biomedical Admissions Test (BMAT), and on the interviews when you come to Caius (or, for some international applicants, interviews held by the University overseas).

 We interview all suitably-qualified candidates.
 Interviews should not be a daunting experience: many candidates tell us they’ve found them enjoyable and intellectually stimulating.
-You will have normally have three one-to-one interviews of about 20 minutes each.
-One of your interviews will be with a medically qualified interviewer who will explore your motivation and suitability for medicine; the other two will be primarily academic interviews with the College’s medical Fellows.
+You will have normally have two two-to-one interviews of about 25 minutes each.
+One of your interviews will be with a medically qualified interviewer who will explore your motivation and suitability for medicine; the other will be a primarily academic interview with the College’s medical Fellows.

 We’re likely to ask about which of your subjects most interests you, and why, and encourage you to demonstrate some independent enthusiasm for it—for example, by talking about things you have done that are not simply part of your course.
 We’ll certainly ask about what you read: at university, you will to a large extent be teaching yourself through guided reading, and someone who doesn’t like books and isn’t interested enough in science to spend some of their free time reading about it probably won’t make a good impression.
 Discussion may well centre on experimental and/or project work that you have done at school, because we think this often gives a good idea of a student's scientific understanding independently of how well they have been taught.